Code-Institute-Submissions/justkirst-barcelona-travel-free_FebResub/README.md

-#Barcelona Travel Free
+# Barcelona Travel Free

-###Site Overview
+### Site Overview

 Barcelona Travel Free is a travel company and is a site that hopes to help backpackers visiting Barcelona with activities that are suited to this particular type of traveller.
 The site is targeted at backpackers or other travellers that enjoy unconventional types of tours when visiting a different city around the world.
 This site is targeted towards this demographic as it enables them to socialise with like minded people while seeing different parts of the city and Cataluyna too.

 --image from I am responsive site--

-##Current Features used on all pages
+## Current Features used on all pages

-###Header Element
+### Header Element

 I wanted something similar but eye-catching and I used the images that I did as they encompass the company’s belief of being for backpackers and also, that, by using the flags merged together, symbolising that Cataluyna is different but still joined together with Spain.

-###Navigation Bar
+### Navigation Bar

-*The navigation bar appears on all 4 main pages and also the 6 information pages for the tours offered.
+* The navigation bar appears on all 4 main pages and also the 6 information pages for the tours offered.
-*It contains links to the homepage, tours page, booking form and contact form.
+* It contains links to the homepage, tours page, booking form and contact form.
-*It will always stick to the top of the page allowing easy access for navigation around the website
+* It will always stick to the top of the page allowing easy access for navigation around the website

-###Footer
+### Footer

-*The footer includes links to all of Barcelona Travel Free’s social media pages.
+* The footer includes links to all of Barcelona Travel Free’s social media pages.
 The links open in a new tab for easy user navigation.
-*The icons used to represent each social media platform were imported from Font Awesome.
+* The icons used to represent each social media platform were imported from Font Awesome.
-*--Information about Terms and Conditions--
+* --Information about Terms and Conditions--

+## Current Features to unique individual pages

+### Homepage

+* I used a simple but eye catching box layout that was used throughout the design to give it a streamlined user experience.
+* A place for visitors to get instant information about who Barcelona Travel Free is.
+* A direct link to easily check the current COVID restrictions in Barcelona.
+* A navigation bar at the top right hand corner of the page with links to each of the 4 website pages for quick access at all times.
+* A Google Map iframe element with the address of the company’s office.
+The address on the map is not correct for Barcelona Travel Free but is in the vicinity of where I envision the office to be in Barcelona.

+### Tours page

+* I used the same box layout showcasing the 6 tours offered with links to their own information page
+* I originally was going to have all the tours and information section on one page but decided to change this format as the page was starting to look to crowded and this would not have been a good experience for the user.
+* Upon clicking on the information link for the tour, the 3 box layout is used again throughout with each box having specific information that shows a good customer journey.
+* I have also included a direct link to the booking page at the bottom of the “What you’ll experience”/”What’s included” section for easy accessibility to book the tour wanted.
+* I’ve also included a hero banner at the top of the boxes representing the particular tour that stretches across the screen.

+### Booking page

+* The booking page has one main box that has a form to fill out for booking tours
+* I’ve included required fields for name, email address, telephone number and tour option so that I know who has sent the information and who to respond directly too.
+* I’ve included a further information box for the user to include any further information they feel is valuable for their booking.

+### Contact Us page

+* Is similar in layout to the booking page but only the first name and email fields are required as this is basic information to respond directly to any feedback or query the user has.
+* I have also included the telephone number and WhatsApp number for the user to contact me via that method if preferred.

+## Future Enhancements

+I want the booking page to be more interactive and allow users to book and pay for their tours directly through the website.
+To achieve this, I want update the current booking form to enable this with fields for Credit/Debit card and PayPal input.
+A basket field to highlight what tour/tours have been booked and the total cost for that transaction.

+As shown in my wireframes, I also initially wanted to add a “Getting Here” and “The Bar” pages.
+I want to use the same box-grid layout but provide information on different transport methods to reach Barcelona in the Getting Here page and for The Bar page, I want to have sections for a food menu, drinks menu and events listing section.
+This would further enhance the Barcelona Travel Free brand and make it more appealing for a tourism option in Barcelona for backpackers.

+## Testing

+## Deployment

+## Credits

+## Content

+* All content on the website was written by myself
+* Fonts were sourced from [link to Google Fonts] (https://fonts.google.com/)
+* Icons were sourced from Font Awesome [link to Font Awesome] (https://fontawesome.com/icons)

+## Media

+* The header logo images were sourced from [link to Canva] (https://www.canva.com/en_gb/)
+* The photos used were sourced from freepix.com and shutterstock.com
+* Photos used on the tour information pages except for the Free Walking Tour and Foodie Trip information pages were taken by me.